wmorgan/dcos-docs/1.8/administration/installing/custom/add-a-node.md

     $ dcos node --json | jq --raw-output '.[] | select(.reserved_resources.slave_public != null) | .id' | wc -l
     ```

-    **Tip:** You can determine the node type by running this command from the DC/OS CLI.
+    **Tip:** You can verify the node type by running this command from the DC/OS CLI.

     -   Run this command to determine whether your node is a private agent.
 A result of `1` indicates that it is a private agent, `0` means it is not.